lesaint/lesaint.github.io/content/articles/2014-09-22-how_to_debug_an_annotation_processor.md

----
-layout: post
-title: "How to debug an annotation processor"
+Title: How to debug an annotation processor
-tags:
- - Annotation Processing
- - Maven
- - Javac
-categories: articles
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/09/22/how_to_debug_an_annotation_processor.html
-comments: true
-share: true
----
+Tags: Annotation Processing, Maven, Javac

 Though it may not sound obvious, it is possible to debug an Annotation Processor, put a break point and look precisely at what is going on.

 This article will dive into the details on how I currently debug the Annotation Processor of [DAMapping](https://github.com/lesaint/damapping).

-* Table of Contents
-{:toc}
+[TOC]

 The ```Javac``` compiler internally uses a JVM to do its work.
 So, the basic idea is to find a way to configure this JVM to accept a debugger connection and to be able to attach to the compiler process **before** the Annotation Processor is run.